ShihengDuan/shihengduan.github.io/_pages/about.md

   - [Through the lens of a kilometer-scale climate model: 2023 Jing-Jin-Ji flood under climate change](https://www.authorea.com/doi/full/10.22541/au.172773252.24608967) Jishi Zhang, et al. 2024
     - Storyline simulation using regional-refined model for Beijing storm 2023
     - The double tropical cyclone is a unique feature.

-  - [Recommendations for comprehensive and independent evaluation of machine learning-based Earth system models](https://arxiv.org/abs/2410.19882) Paul Ullrich, et al. 2024
-    - How do we evaluate AI-based Earth system models?
-    - Overview paper in revison.

   - [AI-based climate model evaluation through the lens of heatwave storylines](https://arxiv.org/abs/2410.09120) Shiheng Duan, et al. 2024
     - Can we use AI-climate model to conduct storyline simulations?
 How do we "nudge"?